 "It worked," Draco muttered, staring at his small hands.

-Draco took a moment to collect himself while Dobby twisted his hands together.
+Draco took a moment to take stock of his smaller self while Dobby twisted his hands together.
 Draco jumped to his feet, running to look out the window.
-The manor's grounds were cloaked in darkness, but looked the same.
+The manor's grounds were cloaked in darkness, but looked as Draco remembered them looking before Voldemort took over.
 Quickly, Draco began to go through anything on his desk.
 Being ten, he didn't keep documents or anything with vital information.
 Frowning, turned to Dobby.

 "Get me the most important Daily Prophets from the past ten years."

 With a crack, Dobby was gone.
-Draco paced back and forth for twenty minute till Dobby reappeared, holding a stack of old papers.
+Draco paced back and forth for twenty minutes till Dobby reappeared, holding a stack of old papers.
 Draco went through them and breathed a sigh of relief.
 All the important things had happened.
-Nothing had changed, other than a few of his more personal memories (one being Atlanta called him some sort of gibberish name each time she saw him), but the world was the same.
+Nothing had changed, other than a few of his more personal memories, but the world was the same.
 Joy filled Draco and he grabbed the elf and began to shake him.

 "Dobby it worked!"